Simeon340703/Simeon340703/README.md

 Graduate Research Assistant
 -------------------------------------------------------------------

-I am a Ph.D. candidate in the electrical and computer engineering department at Mississippi State University.
+I am a Ph.D. candidate in the Electrical and Computer Engineering department at Mississippi State University.
 My research includes computer vision, deep learning, machine learning, and autonomous driving.
+Follow me for updates.

 * 🌍  I'm based in Starkville, MS
 * 🤝  I'm open to collaborating on Projects and research.